Nyawira-Wachira/Delani-Studio/README.md

 * CSS
 * JavaScript Language
 ## Support and contact details
-incase of any issues arising from using this application, feel free to contact me through email.
+Incase of any issues arising from using this application, feel free to contact me through email.
 ### License
+Nyawira-Wachira/Delani-Studio is licensed under the MIT License.
+Here is the link to the license
-*{Determine the license under which this application can be used.
-See below for more details on licensing.}* Copyright (c) {2022} **{Nyawira Wachira}**
+Copyright (c) {2022} **{Nyawira Wachira}**